amoibos/mongodb-delphi-driver/README.md

 Unsatisfied with current situation is this a Delphi 5 port of MongoDB's c-driver(version 1.3.4).
 It requires the 32bit compiled versions of libmongo.dll and mongoc.dll.
-Nearly untested and implements only handful features/functions.
+Nearly untested and implements only a handful features/functions.

 Currently missing parts:
 * many function which i don't needed